variar/grav-plugin-unitegallery/README.md

 Also custom id can be set in json options:
 ```
-// with custom div id
+// with custom div id in json options
 {{ unite_gallery(page.media.images, '{"gallery_theme":"tiles", "grav_gallery_div_id":"gallery1"}') }}
 ```